boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/django.md

  1. To authorize the server URL, use the provided embed details from the dashboard and call the `get_embed_details` function `(views.py/get_embed_details)` with the provided values of `EmbedProperties`.

-    Learn more about authorize server [here](/security-configuration/authorize-server/).
+    Learn more about the [authorization server](/security-configuration/authorize-server/).

     ![Authorize Server URL](/static/assets/javascript/sample/images/django-api.png)
     ![Get Embed Details](/static/assets/javascript/sample/images/django-authorize.png)